emaijala/MLInvoice/README.md

 Information for Developers
 --------------------------

-- SASS is used to create the CSS files.
+- SASS is used to create the CSS files (grunt sass, grunt uglify, grunt watch).
 - JS files are compiled to a single file.
 - `grunt watch` can be used to compile scss and js files as they change.
 - The custom icon set is created with Fontello from Font Awesome set.
 - For acceptance tests, MLInvoice must be found at http://localhost/mlinvoice-test.
 - For coverage reports of acceptance tests, pcov needs to be installed (`pecl install pcov`) and Apache configuration from httpd_mlinvoice_test.conf.sample enabled so that c3 can be accessed via e.g. http://localhost/mlinvoice-test/c3/report/html.
 Run `vendor/bin/phing ci-setup ci-codeception-coverage ci-teardown` and check results in tests/_output/acceptance.remote.coverage/.
 - To run a specific test after ci-setup, run e.g. `vendor/bin/codecept --steps run acceptance BasicFunctionalityCest:login`
+- Note that some tests require the browser window to be large enough to fit the controls on the screen due to some issues with the Firefox webdriver being unable to scroll to click an element outside of the viewport.

 Suomeksi